jseale/homograph_label_imputation_data/README.md

 **`EUROPARL_Data`**
 `Europarl_Imputed_All`
 There are 30233 instances over 115 pronunciations for 73 homographs in this data.
-The counts per pronunciation are: homograph    wordid               counts\
+The counts per pronunciation are:\ **homograph\t    wordid\t               counts**\
 abuse        abuse_nou               332\
              abuse_vrb                22\
 abuses       abuses_nou              169\